2022 Inflation Reduction Act tax credits: What small business owners need to know in 2024

 High-efficiency Electric Home Rebate Program

-If you own a multifamily building that serves at least 50% low- to moderate-income households, you may benefit from up to $14,000 of rebates for high-efficiency electric home upgrades such as:
+If you own a multifamily building that serves at least 50% low- to moderate-income households, you may be eligible to benefit from up to $14,000 of rebates for high-efficiency electric home upgrades such as:

-Commercial entities carrying out qualified projects on behalf of low- or moderate-income households also qualify.
-It is important to note that this is NOT a tax event, however.
+Building owners carrying out qualified projects on behalf of low- or moderate-income households may qualify for these rebates if approved by the state’s energy office; owners should check the programs in their state for more information.
+However, it is important to note that this is NOT a tax event.

 Excess Business Losses (EBL)